alextseni/boardgames/README.md

-# Alex Game Center
+# Tensai's Game Center

-This site is an experimental personal site used for training purposes.
+This is an experimental personal site used for game development and training purposes.